microsoft/winget-cli/doc/specs/#396 - Settings command.md

 ## Abstract

-The winget.exe client must support having a feature that allows users to specify settings for the application.
+The winget.exe client must support having a feature that allows users to specify settings.
 This will be in the form of an editable file.
 The file must be in a location where a user can easily get it and modify it.

 ## Inspiration